How often should my pet have an exam?

 · Releases bacteria into the bloodstream

-· Increases risk for heart, liver, and kidney disease
+· Increases risk of heart, liver, and kidney disease

 Pets need regular dental cleanings to increase quality and length of life.